 Metropolitan has developed a Seismic Upgrade Program to systematically evaluate its above-ground facilities for seismic risk and prioritize its upgrade effort.
 Structures undergo an initial rapid evaluation and, if a potential deficiency is identified, will then undergo a detailed structural evaluation to assess the required upgrades.
 Deficient facilities are upgraded to meet current seismic standards based on criticality to the water delivery system.
 Previous projects include seismic upgrades to the pump plant buildings for the CRA and upgrades to various facilities at Metropolitan's treatment plants, such as wash water tanks, filter basins, and administration buildings.
 For existing pipelines, seismic resilience will be incorporated as a component of pipeline rehabilitation projects.
-Metropolitan will evaluate each upgrade individually to balance risk, performance, and cost.
-Metropolitan is currently implementing a 20-year program to replace or reline its prestressed concrete cylinder pipe with a welded steel pipe.
-Providing a steel liner insert will improve the seismic performance of these pipelines.
-In addition, Metropolitan is currently installing earthquake-resistant ductile iron pipe at a location where the CRA crosses the Casa Loma Fault.
+Metropolitan will evaluate each upgrade individually to balance risk, performance, and eostcost-effectiveness.
+Metropolitan is currently implementing a 20 yearlong-term program to replace or reline its prestressed concrete cylinder pipe with a welded steel pipe to extend its service life.
+Providing a steel liner insert will also improve the seismic performance of these pipelines.
+Inaddition, Metropolitan is currently installing Another example of Metropolitan's continued effort to enhance the seismic resilience of its pipelines is the completion in early 2023 of a project to install earthquake-resistant ductile iron pipe at a location where the CRA crosses the Casa Loma Fault.